Scalable multiphoton generation from cavity-synchronized single-photon sources: Performance of a circuit-QED implementation

 which describes the deviation from the ideal limit of $N$ perfectly independent and synchronized SPSs.
-This quantity is also related to the demultiplexing inefficiency in Eq.~(\ref{scalingwithN}) as $S_N=1+D_N$.

-\jj{We have computed $P_N$ and $D_N$ in the simplest case of two SPSs, using the same photon counting methods introduced in Appendix~\ref{sec:counting}.
+\jj{We have computed $P_N$ and $D_N$ in the simplest case of two SPSs \changeByMing{as an example}, using the same photon counting methods introduced in Appendix~\ref{sec:counting}.
 The results of these simulations are shown as} red curves of Figs.~\ref{fig:conditions}(a)-(f) [cf.~red curves and right vertical axis].
-We observe that $D_2$ is nearly insensitive to changes in the cavity occupation $|\alpha_{\rm ss}|^2$, the dephasing $\gamma_\phi/\gamma$, and out-coupling efficiency $\gamma_{\rm loss}/\gamma$, with typical values on order $D_2\sim 10^{-7}$ for parameters around set C of Table~\ref{parameters}.
-Nevertheless, the variables $g$, $\gamma$, and $\delta$ can drastically change $D_2$ in various orders of magnitude.
+We observe that $D_2$ is nearly insensitive to changes in the cavity occupation $|\alpha_{\rm ss}|^2$, the detuning $\delta$, the dephasing $\gamma_\phi/\gamma$, and out-coupling efficiency $\gamma_{\rm loss}/\gamma$, with typical values on order $D_2\sim \changeByMing{10^{-4}}$ for parameters around set \changeByMing{A} of Table~\ref{parameters}.
+Nevertheless, the variables $g$ and $\gamma$ can drastically change $D_2$ in various orders of magnitude.
 In particular, for larger cavity coupling $g$ or smaller antenna decay $\gamma$, $D_2$ increases because the cavity-mediated correlations $\sim g^2$ become more important in the timescale of the photon emission $\sim 15/\gamma$ [cf.~right inequality in Eq.~(\ref{parameter_conditions})].

 Finally, we note that the exact pulse shape $f(t)$ is not relevant for the \tomas{synchronization} dynamics as long as it approximately induces a $\pi$-pulse on the qubits.
 To study this, we have performed the calculations in Figs.~\ref{fig:conditions}(a)-(f) using an ideal square pulse and a smooth step pulse $f(t) = \frac{1}{2}\tanh(\frac{t}{\tau_r})\{2 - \tanh(\frac{T}{\tau_r}) - \tanh(\frac{t - T}{\tau_r})\}$ with duration $T$ and ramp time $\tau_r$.
 When optimizing over $T$ and $\tau_r$ of the smooth pulse, we obtain a deviation smaller than $1\%$ with respect to the result of the simpler square $\pi$-pulse with $T=\pi/(2\Omega_{\rm cm})$.
 Therefore, in the remainder of the paper we safely consider the ideal square pulse, but we keep in mind that a realistic experimental pulse shape gives similar results when properly optimized.